Supreme Court rules states can require online retailers to collect sales tax

 Breaking News Emails

-The 5-4 decision broke with 50 years' worth of legal rulings that barred the states from imposing sales taxes on most of the purchases their residents make from out-of-state retailers.
+The 5-4 decision broke with 50 years' worth of legal rulings that barred states from imposing sales taxes on most purchases their residents make from out-of-state retailers.

-The decision was a victory for South Dakota, which asked the court to uphold its recently passed law imposing an Internet sales tax.
+The decision was a victory for South Dakota, which had asked the court to uphold its recently passed law imposing an internet sales tax.

 Breaking News Emails